Kumeyaay Community College: History

-In the 1971, D-Q University was founded by American Indian Ph.D.
+In 1971, D–Q University was founded by American Indian Ph.D.
 Jack Forbes (Lenape), and other educational leaders such as David Risling (Hoopa).
 D-Q University was a partnership between American Indian and Chicano educators and activists during the tumultuous protest years of the late 1960s and early 1970s.
 Once established, D-Q University was the only American Indian college in California, and one of the first six American Indian colleges in the United States.

 Starting in the 1990s, thanks to the visionary commitment to higher education by Kumeyaay Elder Hank Murphy and his wife Shirley Apple Murphy (Oglala Lakota) a D-Q University satellite campus was established on the Sycuan Reservation, which was the home of the Sycuan Band of the Kumeyaay Nation.
-A number of excellent courses were offered at that time, including Yuman philosophy, Kumeyaay Bird Songs, English as a Second Language, Math, Fire Sciences for the Sycuan Fire Department, and of course the Kumeyaay language.
+A number of courses were offered at that time, including Yuman philosophy, Kumeyaay Bird Songs, English as a Second Language, Math, Fire Sciences for the Sycuan Fire Department, and of course the Kumeyaay language.

-As a result of a Bureau of Indian Affairs, technicality involving an American Indian-to-Chicano student ratio, and financial issues, the Bureau of Indian Affairs pulled the funding base away from D-Q University and by 2005 it had shut down.
+As a result of a Bureau of Indian Affairs technicality involving an American Indian-to-Chicano student ratio, and financial issues, the Bureau of Indian Affairs pulled the funding base away from D-Q University and by 2005 it had shut down.
 However, there is a new D-Q University Board of Trustees, and there are efforts to reestablish D-Q University as a viable institution.

 When D-Q University fell into disarray for a lack of funding, plans were underway at Sycuan to start a Kumeyaay College.
-The possibility of a Kumeyaay College was envisioned for decades by Florence Shipek, Ph.D., whom is an ethnohistorian who worked closely with the Kumeyaay and Luiseno nations for many decades.
+The possibility of a Kumeyaay College was envisioned for decades by Florence Shipek, Ph.D., an ethnohistorian who worked closely with the Kumeyaay and Luiseno nations for many decades.
 She foresaw the possibility of bequeathing her life's work to the Kumeyaay Nation and she sent letters to all the Kumeyaay tribal chairmen expressing the need for a Kumeyaay college that would promote the revitalization of Kumeyaay language, culture, and philosophy.

 Given that Sycuan was the only place in the Kumeyaay territory that had been offering college classes, it was understood that the Shipek Collection would end up at Sycuan.
 However, in order to fulfill the wishes of Dr. Shipek, a Kumeyaay College had to be established as a condition of the Kumeyaay Nation receiving the Shipek Archives Collection.
 A Sycuan Tribal Council Resolution for Kumeyaay Community College was passed in 2004, which led to the founding of the Kumeyaay Community College and the establishment of the Kumeyaay Community College Board of Trustees that same year.
 The transfer of the Shipek Collection occurred in 2005, and today it forms the basis of the Kumeyaay Community College Library and Archives.

-Kumeyaay Community College has Board Members from eight Reservations of the Kumeyaay Nation.
-In 2006 Kumeyaay Community College added additional courses and with a partnership with Cuyamaca Community College had established a Kumeyaay Studies Certificate.
+Kumeyaay Community College has board members from eight Reservations of the Kumeyaay Nation.
+In 2006, Kumeyaay Community College added additional courses, and with a partnership with Cuyamaca College had established a Kumeyaay Studies Certificate.
 Recently a new Kumeyaay Studies Degree is being offered through the partnership with Cuyamaca College.